A natural basis for intersection numbers: Abstract

 \section{Abstract}

-We advertise elementary symmetric polynomials $e_i$ as the natural basis for generating series $A_{g,n}$ of intersection numbers of genus $g$ and $n$ marked points.
+We advertise elementary symmetric polynomials $e_i$ as the natural basis for generating series $A_{g,n}$ of intersection numbers of $\psi$-classes on the moduli space of stable curves of genus $g$ with $n$ marked points.
 Closed formulae for $A_{g,n}$ are known for genera $0$ and $1$ \textemdash\; this approach provides formulae for $g=2,3,4$, together with an algorithm to compute the formula for any $g$.

 The claimed naturality of the $e_i$ basis relies in the unexpected vanishing of some coefficients with a clear pattern: we conjecture that $A_{g,n}$ can have at most $g$ factors $e_i$, with $i>1$, in its expansion.
-This observation promotes a paradigm for more general cohomology classes.
+This observation promotes a paradigm for the intersection numbers with more general cohomology classes.
 As an application of the conjecture, we find new integral representations of $A_{g,n}$, which recover expressions for the Weil-Petersson volumes in terms of Bessel functions.